 Mac Repairs required in Perth?
 Is your mac not starting or behaving poorly?

-The IT Guys specialise in repairing all Apple Computers (Macintosh, Macbook, Macbook Pro, Macbook Air, Mac Mini or iMac) in Perth and Western Australia, with all repairs carried out by Apple Certified Technicians.
+The IT Guys specialise in Mac repairs, repairing all Apple Computers (Macintosh, Macbook, Macbook Pro, Macbook Air, Mac Mini or iMac) in Perth and Western Australia, with all repairs carried out by Apple Certified Technicians.

 We do not repair iPhones, iPads, iPods or iWatches but can assist you with setting them up (configuration), re-installing, updating, connecting to iCloud etc.

 If your Apple Computer (Mac, Macintosh, Macbook, Macbook Air, Mac Mini or iMac) is slow, non-responsive, not starting or is not behaving or performing as it once we may be able to fix that problem

 In all cases we cannot do anything or quote prices until we have ‘Tested & Assessed’ your device in our workshop.

 You will need to bring or deliver all mac repairs to our workshop at 315 Rokeby Road, Subiaco between the hours of

 Please lodge your job online before coming to the office.

 Click here to complete our workshop submission form.
 Once completed attend the office with your device.

 Please note a $78 non-refundable ‘Test & Assess’ fee will need to be paid on leaving your device with us.
 We need to have your device for a minimum of 1 business day to complete a thorough ‘Test & Assess’ process.